WojciechMatuszewski/programming-notes/js-language/promises.md

 }, Promise.resolve());
 ```

 Here, just like before we are returning a `Promise` from within a `Promise`.
-Flattening kicks in and we wait for the deepest `.then` resolution (being
+Flattening kicks in, and we wait for the deepest `.then` resolution (being
 called) and proceed with another one.

 ## The "gravity" of `await` statement